fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Burpsuite |<a href="https://hogarth45.medium.com/using-intruder-to-authorization-headers-161fd873824a">Using Intruder to Brute Force Authorization Header</a>
 | Tool |<a href="https://github.com/gh0stkey/CaA">CaA  BurpSuite Collector and Analyzer </a>
 | Tool |<a href="https://github.com/sh1yo/x8">x8 Hidden parameters discovery suite</a>

-<a href="https://kathanp19.medium.com/paramsdiscoveringhiddentreasureinwebappsb4a78509290f">Params — Discovering Hidden Treasure in WebApps</a>
+| Tool |<a href="https://medium.com/geekculture/params-discovering-hidden-treasure-in-webapps-b4a78509290f">Params — Discovering Hidden Treasure in WebApps</a>

 <a href="https://github.com/Ge0rg3/requestsiprotator">A Python library to utilize AWS API Gateway's large IP pool as a proxy to generate pseudoinfinite IPs for web scraping and brute forcing.</a>